 So, where should you ski?

 Here’s a thought you might not have considered when choosing a resort for beginners in the spring: Often, the great mountains for intermediates through experts are perfect for beginners in the spring because they often feature huge swaths easily-accessed surprisingly mellow terrain.
 And be sure to head to an area where the ski school has lots of instructors for beginners.
-Consider Beaver Creek, Steamboat and Copper Mt. in Colorado; Mammoth Mountain and Squaw Valley/Alpine Meadows in California and Park City Mountain Resort in Utah.
+Consider Beaver Creek, Steamboat and Copper Mt. in Colorado; Mammoth Mountain and Palisades Tahoe in California and Park City Mountain Resort in Utah.